wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 = 2.0.0 - Released on 03 Nov 2021 =
 * Bug Fixes
 * Compatibility with Subscriptions For WooCommerce
-* Compatibility with MWB Role Based Pricing for WooCommerce
+* Compatibility with WPS Role Based Pricing for WooCommerce
 * Compatibility with Ultimate Gift Cards For WooCommerce

 = 1.4.3 - Released on 16 Sep 2021 =